newsletter - April 2026

 New work at ADC, Cincinnati, and on its way to Salt Lake

-I took this trio of Elizabeth paintings to Cincinnati yesterday . . .
+I took this trio of Elizabeth paintings to Cincinnati earlier this week . . .

-The smaller ones will probably accompany the gallery to the inaugural Salt Lake Art Fair next week, and the larger one, with a big horse painting you can sort of see reflected in the hatch window, will hang on the walls of the gallery in Cincinnati.
+The smaller ones will probably accompany the gallery to the inaugural Salt Lake Art Fair next week, and the larger one, with a big horse painting you can sort of see reflected in the hatch window, will stay in the gallery in Cincinnati.
 I'm not sure you've seen these new Elizabeths . . .

 The Elizabeth series is named for my maternal grandmother.
 I've created images for an Opal (my paternal grandmother) series and a Nancy (my mother) series, and I hope to start painting those in the next couple of months.